xquery-mode/oook-selector/README.md

 > member of the greatest database of knowledge, and as such offers a
 > very versatile and helpful interface to it.

+### Warning

+It is not even alpha but just some very early work and might change a lot.

-## Successor of xdbc-selector
+### Successor of xdbc-selector

 The Oook selector replaces xdbc-selector.
 Oook-selector now uses [Oook](https://github.com/xquery-mode/Oook) instead of cider-any;
 we decided to get rid of the backend design of cider-any and have a simpler interface that just lets you evaluate XQuery documents.

-## Warning

-It is not even alpha but just some very early work and might change a lot.

 ## Installation